cirosantilli/git-tutorial/index.md

     git status
         #to be committed: modified: a

-Add is recursive on dirs:
+Add is recursive on directories:

     mkdir d
     echo a > d/a